mikekasprzak/butterbox-original/README.md

 * ImageMagick
 * other image optimization tools

+In general ButterBox should work as a drop-in replacement for Scotch/Box 2.5, assuming your PHP code didn't break moving to 7.x.
+Logins and database names are still the same (`vagrant` and `scotchbox`).

-Since at its core it's just an upgrade Scotch/Box, the remainder of the Scotch/Box documentation is included below.
+Since at its core it's just an upgraded Scotch/Box, the remainder of the Scotch/Box documentation is included below.

 ---